heloise-viegas/z_food_ordering/README.md

 # Food Cart Ui

-This project was to master working with Lists and Reusable components.
+This project was to learn working with Lists,Tabs and Reusable components.

 Tech Stack:
 Flutter Sdk/Dart